dererdmann/TradfriController/README.md

 TRÅDFRI/bulb/nameOfTheBulb/state/on  1
 TRÅDFRI/bulb/nameOfTheBulb/state/dim  126
 ```
+(nameOfTheBulb is defined in the Ikea Tradfri App)

 Install a MidiBus via IAC Bus (mac) or [Midi Yoke](http://www.midiox.com) (win) to send the commands to Ableton.

 Connect Ableton to the created Bus and put the right output in the "processing.pde".
 If you are not sure which one it is use